The Great (TV series): Development

 The series is based upon Tony McNamara's play revolving around Catherine the Great, which premiered at the Sydney Theatre Company in 2008.
 McNamara also wrote a film adaption of the play, "It had been a play and a film, and I was always struggling with the fact it was such a massive story for a film.
 I wanted to tell it as a story that goes for years and years."
 The series was initially pitched as having six seasons, having planned to introduce key historical figures in Catherine's life as the series continued.

 On August 24, 2018, it was announced that Hulu was close to giving a pilot order to a miniseries about Catherine the Great.
 The series was written by Tony McNamara who also served as an executive producer alongside Elle Fanning and Marian Macgowan.
 Production companies involved with the pilot consist of Media Rights Capital, Echo Lake Entertainment, and Thruline Entertainment.
 On November 20, 2018, it was reported that Matt Shakman was directing the pilot.
 On February 11, 2019, it was announced during the Television Critics Association's annual winter press tour that Hulu had given the production a series order.
 On July 2, 2020, Hulu renewed the series for a second season.
-On January 11, 2022, Hulu renewed the series for a 10-episode third season.
+On January 11, 2022, Hulu renewed the series for a 10-episode third season; in August 2023, Hulu announced the third season had been its last.